ivanearisty/obsidian/Classes + Uni/INFOVI/Assignment/Assignment 1/Assignment 1.md

 - identifying a question about the data that you would like your visualization to answer
 - design a visualization to answer that question
 - use that question as the title of your visualization
+- You should also provide comments on which aspects of the data set are obscured by your visualization design

 ## Grading